irchain/mist/README.md

 ## Help and troubleshooting

-In order to get help regarding Mist or Happyuc Wallet, please follow:
+In order to get help regarding Mist or HappyUC Wallet, please follow:

 1. Please check the [Mist troubleshooting guide](https://github.com/happyuc-project/mist/wiki).
 1. Go to the [Gitter Channel](https://gitter.im/happyuc-project/mist) to connect with the community for instant help.